gilad-moskowitz/SylverCoinage/README.md

 ### RULES FOR THE BOT:

-•	The program that tests the bots is written in SageMath (python 2) and each “player” is a function that gets called.
+•	The program that tests the bots is written in SageMath (python 2) and each bot has a function "nextMove" that gets called.

 •	The inputs for the function are 1) The moves played so far, 2) The remaining possible moves if there is a finite number of them